 Riding The G30

 The G30 is a rear-wheel drive scooter with air-filled 10.5 inch tyres.
 These bigger wheels mean it is perhaps a bit smoother than both the Xiaomis and the previous Segway-Ninebot scooters.
 The tyres are designed so that they are less likely to puncture (this it not something I ever encountered with the Xiaomi M365 but understand it was hard to change the tyres).
-The G30 seems to excel on hills - the rear-wheal drive presumably helps - with a stated climbing angle of 20%.
+The G30 seems to excel on hills: the rear-wheel drive presumably helps - with a stated climbing angle of 20%.
 This is somewhat confusing because a climbing angle in percentage is different from a climbing angle in degrees (20% is about 11 degrees).

 Below is the advertising image Ninebot use to represent the climbing angle.
 They have taken a bit of a license with this as the angle shown is clearly more than 11 degrees.
 Indeed, they seem to have confused percentage with degrees (the marketing team must not have got the memo) as I make the angle below 20 degrees (which is 35%).
 However, you are unlikely to encounter many hills in a daily commute that the scooter cannot handle.